Learning from your past

 If you decided that you would still make the same choice today then that teaches you that you can trust the choices you make now.
 Because even if things don’t turn out in the way you want or expect, it is still the right choice for you to make.

-And if you decided that you would make a different choice then that means that you can still trust the choices you make today because even if things don’t turn out in the way you want or expect, you will still be able to learn from what happens and make a better choice next time — in the same way that you had to have the experience of your past to learn to make a better choice today.
+And if you decided that you would make a different choice then that also means that you can trust the choices you make today because even if things don’t turn out in the way you want or expect, you will still be able to learn from what happens and make a better choice next time — in the same way that your past has taught you what you know today.

 In this time of massive change, nobody can predict what is going to happen.
 And with so much change happening so fast, all we can know for sure of is that many things are going to turn out differently from the way we want and expect.
 That is just the way it is.

-So what matters is not the ability to predict what is going to happen.
+So what matters now is no longer the ability to predict what is going to happen.
 In an uncertain world, that is impossible.
 What matters most is to be clear who we are and what matters most to us.
-Then let go of our assumptions, find the opportunities in the situation, choose the best way forward for us, manage our upsides and downsides, and then inspire ourselves and other people to make that goal happen — knowing that we won’t always get it right and that is OK.
-Because even when the situation turns out differently from how we expected we can still learn and move forward.
+Then let go of our assumptions, find the opportunities in the situation, choose our best way forward for now, manage our upsides and downsides, and then inspire ourselves and other people to long to make that goal happen — knowing that we won’t always get it right and that is OK.
+Because even when the situation turns out differently from how we wanted or expected we can still learn and move forward.

 This is the attitude that enabled Thomas Edison to invent the lightbulb.
 Each time he failed he said: